Dynamics of finite inhomogeneous particle systems with exclusion interaction: Main results

 \begin{remarks} \phantomsection \begin{myenumi}[label=(\alph*)] \item Statement~\ref{thm:main-i} is our ergodicity property for the stable clouds; note it has nothing to say about singletons in the cloud partition~$\Theta$.
 Statement~\ref{thm:main-ii} says that distances between particles in different clouds diverge in probability, or, in other words, the stable clouds given by $\Theta$ are maximal.
 Statement~\ref{thm:main-iii} says that each stable cloud in $\Theta$ possesses an asymptotic \emph{speed} at which all particles in that cloud travel. \item If $\theta_\ell, \theta_r$ with $1 \leq \ell < r \leq \vert \Theta \vert$ are two distinct stable clouds, and if the strict inequality $\hv(\theta_\ell) < \hv (\theta_r)$ holds for the corresponding speeds in part~\ref{thm:main-iii}, then $\Delta_{\ell,r} (t) := \min_{i \in \theta_r} X_i (t) - \max_{i \in \theta_\ell} X_i (t)$ satisfies $\lim_{t \to \infty} t^{-1} \Delta_{\ell,r} (t) = \hv(\theta_r) - \hv(\theta_\ell) >0$, a.s., which is much stronger than the statement in~\ref{thm:main-ii}.
 However, if $\hv(\theta_\ell) = \hv(\theta_r)$, it may be the case that $\liminf_{t \to \infty} \Delta_{\ell,r} (t) < \infty$, a.s.: see Example~\ref{ex:all-equal} below. \end{myenumi} \end{remarks}

 Theorem~\ref{thm:main} describes the asymptotic behaviour of the particle system through the cloud partition $\Theta$ and the formulas~\eqref{eq:hv-l-m} and~\eqref{eq:rho-I-def} for the $\hv$ and $\hrho$.
 Partition $\Theta$ is characterized via the solution $\nu$ of the non-linear system~\eqref{eq:general-balance}; those $i$ for which $\rho_i \geq 1$ mark boundaries between successive parts of $\Theta$.
 While it is not, in principle, a difficult task for a computer to solve the system~\eqref{eq:general-balance}, we present below an algorithm for obtaining $\Theta$ via a sequence of comparisons involving only applications of the formula~\eqref{eq:hv-l-m}, without directly computing the solution to~\eqref{eq:general-balance}.
-There is a closely related algorithm due to Goodman and Massey~\cite{GM84}, in the Jackson network context, but in our setting we can exploit the speeds of the particles (which do not have meaning in the Jackson context) to produce an algorithm that needs only the formula~\eqref{eq:hv-l-m}, as well as has an intuitive interpretation in terms of the dynamics.

-The structure of the algorithm (and Theorem~\ref{thm:block-merge} below from which it is derived) is of additional interest, as it provides some intuition as how stable clouds are formed.
+There is a closely related algorithm due to Goodman and Massey~\cite{GM84}, in the general Jackson network context.
+In our setting we can exploit the linear structure to produce an algorithm that needs only the formula~\eqref{eq:hv-l-m}, involving elementary arithmetic (a similar simplification takes place for the algorithm of~\cite{GM84}).
+The structure of our algorithm (and Theorem~\ref{thm:block-merge} below from which it is derived) is of additional interest, as it provides some intuition as to how stable clouds are formed.
 Roughly, the algorithm goes as follows: start from the ordered partition of all singletons as candidate stable clouds, and successively merge any candidate stable clouds in which the intrinsic speeds, as computed by~\eqref{eq:hv-l-m}, are such that the speed of the candidate cloud to the left exceeds the speed of the candidate cloud to the right.
+In the Jackson network context, the intuition-bearing quantities in the algorithm of~\cite{GM84} are the net growth rates of the queues, which are \emph{differences} of our speeds; specifically, $v_{i+1} - v_i= (\nu_i - \mu_i)^+$ is the net growth rate of queue $i$ (see Lemma~\ref{lem:speeds-algebra} below).

 \begin{theorem} Let $N \in \N$ and suppose that~\eqref{ass:positive-rates} holds.
 Then Algorithm~\ref{alg:partition} below produces the unique partition $\Theta$ featuring in Theorem~\ref{thm:main}. \end{theorem}